Errol, Perth and Kinross

-Errol is a village in Perth and Kinross, Scotland about halfway between Dundee and Perth.
+Errol is a village in Perth and Kinross, Scotland, about halfway between Dundee and Perth.
 It is one of the principal settlements of the Carse of Gowrie.
 It lies just north of the River Tay.
-The 2016 population of Errol was estimated to be 1,500 persons, compared to 1,070 in the 2001 Census.
+The 2016 population of Errol was estimated to be 1,500 persons, compared to 1,070 in the 2001 Census and 1,311 in the 2011 Census.

 Errol village is in the Carse and Gowrie electoral ward of the Perthshire North Scottish parliamentary constituency and in the Tayside Health Board area.

 Errol is twinned with Mardié, a village on the Loire near Orléans in France.